Aventus Utility Token Market Capitalization Reaches $2.91 Million (AVT)

-Aventus Utility Token (CURRENCY:AVT) traded up 5.7% against the U.S. dollar during the 24 hour period ending at 11:00 AM E.T. on September 30th.
-Aventus Utility Token has a market capitalization of $2.91 million and approximately $180,305.00 worth of Aventus Utility Token was traded on exchanges in the last day.
-In the last seven days, Aventus Utility Token has traded 0.3% higher against the U.S. dollar.
-One Aventus Utility Token coin can currently be purchased for about $0.48 or 0.00000974 BTC on cryptocurrency exchanges.
+Aventus Utility Token (CURRENCY:AVT) traded 5.7% higher against the U.S. dollar during the one day period ending at 15:00 PM E.T. on October 6th.
+One Aventus Utility Token coin can currently be purchased for about $0.48 or 0.00000974 BTC on major cryptocurrency exchanges.
+Aventus Utility Token has a market capitalization of $2.91 million and $180,305.00 worth of Aventus Utility Token was traded on exchanges in the last 24 hours.
+Over the last seven days, Aventus Utility Token has traded 0.3% higher against the U.S. dollar.

 Aventus Utility Token Coin Profile